We have five factories and 19 years of experience in plant extracts

 4.5 Conclusion

-The antioxidant properties of Citrus bioflavonoids are a significant aspect of their health-promoting effects.
+The antioxidant properties of citrus bioflavonoids are a significant aspect of their health-promoting effects.
 By understanding their mechanisms of action and the specific benefits they provide, we can better appreciate their role in maintaining a healthy body and preventing disease.

 5. Anti-inflammatory Effects